 It is important to first revisit the major changes with sales tax legislation so you can avoid sinking your business and having a plan to move forward with compliance.

-Prior to the 2018 June Wayfair vs South Dakota U.S Supreme Court Decision, the states collectively lost over $28 Billion + in sales tax revenue.
-Post-Wayfair, the states have started to see massive differences in the amount of sales tax revenue flowing to the states that have passed new economic nexus guidelines (44) and especially from the states with marketplace nexus where the marketplace facilitator (Amazon, for example) is now collecting and remitting (in 34 out of 38 states that have approved this so far).
+Before the 2018 June Wayfair vs. South Dakota U.S Supreme Court Decision, the states collectively lost over $28 Billion + in sales tax revenue.
+Post-Wayfair, the states have started to see massive differences in the amount of sales tax revenue flowing to the states that have passed new economic nexus guidelines (45) and especially from the states with marketplace nexus where the marketplace facilitator (Amazon, for example) is now collecting and remitting (in 43 out of 44 states that have approved this so far).

-The labor involved to audit past sellers just to squeeze a few more dollars into the state’s coffers, may not even make financial sense.
+The labor involved in audit past sellers to squeeze a few more dollars into the state’s coffers may not even make financial sense.

 In the end, it is your responsibility, as a seller, to understand your sales tax obligations under the post-Wayfair state changes.